-For this assessment, the university must submit a summary (approximately two pages) of the proposed research program, the proposed Chairholder’s Form 100 (or alternatively a resume for industry based candidates or candidates from outside Canada), a minimum of three reference letters sent directly to NSERC, a signed consent form (to allow NSERC to externally review the submitted information), and a completed Form 101 Appendix C (to provide a list of suggested referees).
+For this assessment, the university must submit a summary (approximately two pages) of the proposed research program, the proposed Chairholder’s Form 100 (or alternatively a résumé for industry-based candidates or candidates from outside Canada), a signed consent form (to allow NSERC to externally review the submitted information), a completed Form 101 Appendix C (to provide a list of suggested external reviewers), and a minimum of three reference letters (not from the potential supporting organization[s] or the host university) sent directly to NSERC.
+For additional details on reference letters, consult the IRC application instructions.
 The university should clearly indicate the type of Chair (i.e., Senior, Associate, Executive) they wish to appoint.
 Applicants are strongly encouraged to contact NSERC staff prior to submitting the pre-application.

 The Chair candidate’s research stature will be evaluated by external peer reviewers in the area of, or complementary to, the proposed research program.
 The reviewer evaluations, in addition to NSERC’s internal assessment of the evaluations, will be provided to the university.
 In the event that a full application is submitted, the results of the pre-application evaluation will not be made available to subsequent committees (i.e., site visit committee and the Advisory Committee on University-Industry Grants) that will be involved in the evaluation of the full application.